rishabh1403/test-status/content/posts/coding/hackerrank/2018/08/Hackerrank-Solution-of-Diagonal-Difference-in-Golang.md

 ```

 In the above code snippet, we are creating a 2-D array `a` of `int` type, and stating that it will hold `n` number of rows.
 We have just allocated the memory for `n` rows, we still have to specify number of columns for each row and allocate memory for it.
 Somehow we need to loop over the number of rows, and for each row allocate `n` columns of memory.
-So at this point of time it is pretty clear that , we are going to loop over the rows, now can we just create another innner loop to loop over columns, take each input and do our calculations?
-Ofcourse we can, and that is exactly what we are going to do.
+So at this point of time it is pretty clear that , we are going to loop over the rows, now can we just create another inner loop to loop over columns, take each input and do our calculations?
+Yes we can, and that is exactly what we are going to do.

 ```go
     ...